zowe/docs-site/docs/extend/extend-apiml/api-mediation-infinispan.md

   This property specifies the list of cluster nodes (members).
 In case of multiple instances, the value for each Caching Service instance can be either a list of all the members, separated by a comma, or just the replica.
 The format is `${JGROUPS_BIND_ADDRESS}[${JGROUPS_BIND_PORT}]`.

+  **Example:**
+  `CACHING_STORAGE_INFINISPAN_INITIALHOST=caching-service[7600]`

 * **`CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION`**

   The path where the Soft-Index store will keep its data files for the Infinispan Soft-Index Cache Store.
-  In case of a standalone instance, the value can be set to `data`.
+  The default value is `data`.
+If you run the Caching Service in HA and the instances use the same filesystem, you have to specify a different value of the `CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION` property for each instance.
 For more information, see [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).

 * **`JGROUPS_BIND_PORT`**

   The Jgroups port used by Infinispan.

 * **`JGROUPS_BIND_ADDRESS`**